purrbot-site/PurrBot/README.md

 No feature of the bot is behind any paywall as we believe that everyone should have access to joy and entertainment without restrictions.

-If you like what the bot offers would we really appreciate a donation from you.
+If you like what the bot offers we really appreciate a donation from you.
 Donations can be made either through Ko-Fi, PayPal or Patreon.
-Last one is better for repeating donations while the other ones are more recommended, if you only want to make a single donation.
+Patreon is a preferred payment method for recurring donations while the other ones are more recommended, if you are only wanting to donate once.

 ## Botlists
 \*Purr* can be found on different Botlist sites.